matejbizjak/kumuluzee-nats/jetstream/README.md

 rate limit policy) to a subject of your choice, or **pull** to have control by asking the server for messages.

+Consumers can also be **durable** or **ephemeral**.
+Durable consumers are tracked by the server, allowing resuming consumption where left off.
+By default, a consumer is ephemeral.
+To make the consumer durable, you have to set their name as it will be explained in the later sections.

 #### Push consumers

 To specify a push consumer, we need to annotate a method with the `@JetStreamListener` annotation.